 Before discussing how VRC lifts and mezzanines contribute to increased production and improved safety, let’s look at some statistics on each.

 According to researchgate.net, manual material handling is the most common cause of fatigue, waist injury, and spinal cord injury.

 The Center for Construction Research and Training wrote “Productivity drops and schedules get delayed when workers must wait for materials to be delivered or spend time and energy locating and manually lifting and carrying materials around a job site.”

 Productivity can be improved with ergonomic lifting equipment – The Ohio Bureau of Workers’ Compensation found a reduction in days lost due to soft tissue injuries (back injuries, etc.) when contractors used selected lift assist equipment.

-In Industry journal Inbound Logistics describes one of the five principles that drive lean process improvements as “reducing the time it takes to complete a task is a strong competitive advantage in today’s environment.”
-And to “look for ways to eliminate non-value added activity and waste from every step in the process.”
+The Industry journal Inbound Logistics describes one of the five principles that drives lean process improvements as “reducing the time it takes to complete a task.”
+The Journal also says lean process improvements are “a strong competitive advantage in today’s environment” and advises companies to “look for ways to eliminate non-value added activity and waste from every step in the process.”

 According to OSHA, of the 5,250 construction worker fatalities reported in 2018, three of the four leading causes were:

 Falls – 338 out of 1,008 total deaths in construction in CY 2018 (33.5%)